ByHeart Infant Formula Review & Analysis

 Third was a bit of genius: the scooper, rather than being buried down somewhere in the formula, was attached to the underside of the lid!
-We love when it's clear that a brand is thinking about how to simplify the parent's experience!
+We love it when it's clear that a brand is thinking about how to simplify the parent's experience!
 Awesome!

 It's also worth pointing out that this container can be recycled with metals and plastics, which is a nice touch.

 The mixing went very well!
 Here is a photo of the prepared ByHeart formula:

 The bubbles and foam were minimal and settled very quickly after mixing, which is what we like to see!